edHelper.com

 2 That's right!
 Mudskippers are often seen hopping across mud flats near mangrove swamps or river estuaries along the coasts of Pacific, Atlantic, and Indian Oceans.
 Their movement on land is so swift that they look more comfortable there than they do in water.
 Nevertheless, mudskippers are fish after all.
 Thus, they never stray far from water's edge and can only go on "aqua-free" up to a couple of days.

 3 How can mudskippers survive without water?
 Well, it turns out that they have several unique adaptations that allow them to accomplish this otherwise unthinkable fishy task.
 To start with, mudskippers have different ways to breathe depending on where they are.
 If underwater, they use their gills to absorb dissolved oxygen as most fishes do.
 But before they get ready to go ashore, they enlarge their gill chambers and fill them with water.
 Once on land, they rely on these special "oxygen tanks" to supply their blood with oxygen.
 Alternatively, they can also breathe through their moist skin that contains a complex network of blood capillaries.
-To keep their outfit wet at all times, mudskippers often roll in puddles or have their tails immersed -- a habit that misled earlier scientists to conclude that mudskippers used their tails to breathe.
+To keep their skin wet at all times, mudskippers often roll in puddles or have their tails immersed -- a habit that misled earlier scientists to conclude that mudskippers used their tails to breathe.

 Paragraphs 4 to 8: